 8. H is for Hangers and Handbags

-Coat hangers are a great upcycling resource, both wooden and wire coat hangers.
-I’ve used wire coat hangers to make a repurposed spring birdcage.
-Wire hangs have been shaped into wreaths, like these upcycled denim heart ones.
+Coat hangers are a tremendous upcycling resource, both wooden and wire coat hangers.
+I’ve used wire coat hangers to make repurposed spring birdcage.

 9. I is for IKEA and Ironmongery